recordfactory/pegel-vue/README.md

 # test-project

-> A Vue.js test project showing the current and recent water gauge of river Trave in Germany
+> A Vue.js test project showing the current and recent water gauge of river Trave in Germany.
-> Just for learning vue
+> Just to learn and test vue.
 > So don't wonder if this has terribly dull mistakes... :-)

 ## Build Setup